 This can be done by executing the following command

 .svn diff dirname”

 The answer to this question varies depending on your experience.
-The SVN has application on large scale in its domain.
+The SVN has applications on large scale in its domain.
 The tasks that can easily be executed with the same are spotlighted below.

 1. Managing the things from local workspace to a cloud